guillermo-garciarey/kpiProject/README.md

 > <img src="https://user-images.githubusercontent.com/125451487/224743855-7d2b09c4-8e6f-4738-b9f5-f4468e1dccc8.png" width=100% height=100%>

-Excel is used to do an automated initial clean of the raw scores following grid ready to be transformed with SQL.
+Excel is used to do an automated initial clean of the raw scores, with the following grid ready to be transformed with SQL.

 > <img src="https://user-images.githubusercontent.com/125451487/224745545-7ac9047a-d759-402c-80a5-5586167b2d42.png" width=100% height=100%>